Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-\paragraph{Causality-Inspired Models} The decoupling-based causal approaches mitigate spurious correlations in time series by isolating and extracting causal features, thereby significantly enhancing the model's generalization performance on unseen distributions.
-Progressively moving from raw causal structures to extracting causal features subject to less local distribution shift, then to extracting causal features under more substantial global distribution shifts, these methods gradually enhance adaptability to complex time series.
+The decoupling-based causal approaches mitigate spurious correlations in time series by isolating and extracting causal features, thereby significantly enhancing the model's generalization performance on unseen distributions.
+Progressively moving from raw causal structures to extracting causal features subject to less local distribution shift, then to extracting causal features under more substantial global distribution shifts, these methods gradually enhance adaptability to complex time series \cite{Li2024TPAMI}.
 For instance, Causal-HMM \cite{41} divides hidden variables into disease-related and spurious components, establishing a foundation for robust prediction by isolating causal features.
 Building on this, CTSDG \cite{42} introduces structural causal models combined with cyclic latent variable models, further strengthening the modeling of causal relationships in complex time series.
 To handle uncertainty and noise in time series, MaSDEs \cite{43} adopt a neural stochastic differential game framework, employing multi-agent collaboration to achieve more robust causal feature extraction.
 LNN \cite{44} takes advantage of liquid neural networks' dynamic causal modeling capabilities, improving adaptability and robustness in dynamic environments.
 As methods evolve, CCR \cite{45} focuses on extracting causal features related to external disturbances through causal representation learning, enhancing predictive power under exogenous conditions.
+Similarly, DIDA \cite{Zhang2022NeurIPS} disentangles spatio-temporal data into invariant and variant patterns, using a causal intervention mechanism to eliminate the spurious impacts of variant patterns and enhance generalization.
+DeCau \cite{Liu2025tkde} decomposes urban flow data into seasonal and trend components, attributing distribution shifts in each part to distinct context and structural factors, and then applies causal intervention and adjustment accordingly.
 Finally, DIOSC \cite{33} incorporates contrastive learning to optimize the causal representation of time series under independence constraints, ensuring strong model generalization across diverse scenarios.

-\subsubsection{Invariant-based Methods}
+\subsection{Invariant-based Methods}